dillydill123/inventory-setups/README.md

 Inventory Setups was developed by me in my free time (200+ hours of work).
 I did it for fun and to make something that others and myself would enjoy using without any intention of making money.
 However, if you'd like to donate to me, you can use [this link](https://www.buymeacoffee.com/dillydill123).
 Any amount is greatly appreciated!

 ## Changelog

+##### 1.20
+Integration with core Bank Tag for layouts which has potion storage support.

 ##### 1.14
 Added Icon mode and optimizations for how setups are stored